 You don’t need the perfect time to act.
 You just need one honest moment where you admit that “waiting until later” is the reason you’re still here.

-You Need an Operating System 🧭
+You Need a New Operating System 🧭

 This isn’t where I say, “Just believe in yourself, and everything will work out.”
 You’ve already tried that.